broadwing/terraform-eks/readme.md

 The previous generation of this module used calico and cni-genie to increase pod density.

 However this means that your EKS cluster will require a lot more IPs from your VPC than before and also means that there needs to be whole `/28` blocks available within your subnet.
-AWS likes to use random IPs throught the subnet block so finding free `/28` ranges can be difficult.
+AWS likes to use random IPs throughout the subnet block so finding free `/28` ranges can be difficult.

 For this reason its recommended to create dedicated node subnets (or CIDR Reservations) with large ranges such as: